-Section 66E of Information Technology Act,2000 – Violation of Privacy – Whoever, intentionally or knowingly captures, publishes or transmits the image of a private area of any person without his or her consent, under circumstances violating the privacy of that person.
+Section 66E of Information Technology Act,2000 – Violation of Privacy – Whoever, intentionally or knowingly captures, publishes, or transmits the image of a private area of any person without his or her consent, under circumstances violating the privacy of that person.

 Section 67 of Information Technology Act – Punishment for publishing or transmitting obscene material in electronic form.

-Section 67A of Information Technology Act – Punishment for publishing or transmitting of material containing sexually explicit act, etc. in electronic form.
+Section 67A of Information Technology Act – Punishment for publishing or transmitting of material containing the sexually explicit act, etc. in electronic form.

 Section 67B of Information Technology Act – Punishment for Child Pornography in electronic form Interpol investigation.

-PORNOGRAPHY AND INDIAN I.T.
+Pornography And Indian I.T.
 Act 2000

 “No person, much less a woman, would want to create and display grey shades of her character.
-In most of the cases, like the present one, women are the victims.
+In most cases, like the present one, women are the victims.
 It is their right to enforce the right to be forgotten as a right ‘in rem’”, said Justice SK Panigrahy of the Orissa High Court.
 He further said, “if the right to be forgotten is not recognised…any accused will surreptitiously outrage the modesty of a woman and misuse the same in cyberspace unhindered.”

 The Delhi High Court said a victim of objectionable online content cannot be expected to keep on looking for fresh links and make complaints each time and a permanent solution has to be found to this problem.
-The court thereafter directed Facebook, Google and Twitter to block or remove as soon as possible any objectionable links.
+The court thereafter directed Facebook, Google, and Twitter to block or remove any as soon as possible any objectionable links.

 It is essential to have a law that specifically tackles the crime of Sextortion and crimes related to it.
 It is important to understand that the crimes of Sextortion are not just limited to the internet but also occur in relationships of employment, education, family, etc. If the crime of Sextortion is not defined and the sanctions are not expressly laid out, it is difficult to charge the perpetrator and hold them accountable.
-It is necessary to have dedicated personnel and trained officers who are able to trace, track and nab the criminal, and simultaneously be able to offer the right kind help to the victims.
+It is necessary to have dedicated personnel and trained officers who are able to trace, track and nab the criminal, and simultaneously be able to offer the right kind of help to the victims.